-I am a licensed clinical psychologist providing individual and couples therapy to adolescents and adults in PSYPACT participating states*
+I am a licensed clinical psychologist providing individual therapy, couples therapy, and parent coaching in PA and PSYPACT participating states*

 I am a licensed clinical psychologist providing long-term and short-term psychotherapy to individuals, adolescents and adults.
-I also offer couples counseling.
+I also offer couples counseling and parent coaching.
 I offer after-school and evening weekday appointments.

 Some of my specialties include: